ct-js/docs.ctjs.rocks/docs/using-custom-fonts.md

 ![](./images/customFonts4.png)

-## 5. Set the text style's name a font family.
+## 5. Set the text style's name to a font family.

 Set your text style's name to whatever you want, and change the Font family to the following:

 `pixel, CTPROJFONTpixel, sans-serif`

-Change `pixel` to whatever you renamed your typeface.
+Change `pixel` to whatever you named your typeface.

 ![](./images/customFonts5.png)